aasensios/ocikitos/documentation/working-files/00-project-proposal/requirements/functional-requirements.md

 # FR00.
 Define user roles
 As the Product Owner, I want to define the basic user roles for the application, so that I can decide which tasks are performed by which role(s).
 The roles are:
 - Application Administrator, **admin**, who has permission to manage the users, as well as all the actions inside the application; for instance, the massive load of Kits for samples (barcode as id).
-- Vetarinarian, **vet**, who is able to create or modify a Dog entry, injecting the chip into the dog's skin and taking a sample of dog's saliva into the Kit.
+- Veterinarian, **vet**, who is able to create or modify a Dog entry, injecting the chip into the dog's skin and taking a sample of dog's saliva into the Kit.
 - Bioinformatics Technician, **bio**, who is able to create a Sample entry, which contains its DNA sequence info, such as the fasta and STR's files; as well as determine if two samples are from the same dog (match).
 - Street Agent, **agent**, who is able to create an Incident entry, taking the dog droppings sample into the Kit and uploading a photo of them.
 - Police Officer, **officer**, who is able to validate, invalidate or ask for more evidences about the droppings street Incident.
 By validating the Incident,